entelente/GettingAndCleaningData_Coursera/CodeBook.md

 Output
 ---
 * tidy_data.txt : aggregated and cleaned data
+  Columns:
+  * SUBJECT : Subject id
+  * ACTIVITY : activity during the measurement like SITTING or STANDING
+  * tBodyAcc-mean()-X, ... fBodyBodyGyroJerkMag-meanFreq() : data from accelerometer
 * tidy_data_means.txt : calculated means for each activity of each test subject.
+  Columns:
+  * SUBJECT : Subject id
+  * ACTIVITY : activity during the measurement like SITTING or STANDING
+  * tBodyAcc-mean()-X, ... fBodyBodyGyroJerkMag-meanFreq() : data from accelerometer

 Transformations
 ---